Drug & Alcohol Rehab: What to Expect In Rehab

 How Long Does Rehab Take?

-Specific schedules will vary from program to program and according to individual client needs, but there are some consistencies between most rehab programs.
-With this information, incoming clients can have an idea of what to expect from an average day in rehab.
+Specific schedules vary from program to program and according to client’s needs, but there are some consistencies between most rehab programs.
+With this information, clients have an idea of what to expect from an average day in rehab.

 A Day in Residential Rehab